 4) Do Dental Implants Hurt When They Are Placed ?

 Dental implants typically do not hurt when they are placed.
 At Southern Georgia Oral surgery, we place most of our dental implants under local anesthesia.
 The surgical process involves: (1) Dr. Myers will completely numb the site with local anesthesia (2) Next, a small Incision will be made, (3) a series of precisely measured instruments will be used to fit the implant into the jawbone.
 Several x-rays will be taken for each step to determine direction accuracy of the dental implant placement and the proximity to vital structures (4) Final placement of dental implant once it is secured into place.
 (5) The gum tissue will be sutured over the implant.

 5) How Long Do Dental Implants Last ?

 Dental implants are intended to last a lifetime.
 However, dental implants can react to adverse conditions just like natural teeth.
 Therefore, it is very important to exercise a proper oral hygine regimen and to be on a regularly scheduled recall with your general dentist.
-Many factors can contribut to the loss of a dental implant; i.e. nutrition of the patient, health status changes, genetics, poor oral hygiene and perhaps facial truama.
+Many factors can contribute to the loss of a dental implant; i.e. nutrition of the patient, health status changes, genetics, poor oral hygiene and facial truama.

 6) Can I Still Have Dental Implants With A Denture ?

 Dental implants are a great adjunct to helping secure a denture that is unstable.
 The healing time and method of placent of the dental implant remains the same and the patient can wear the denture during the course of healing.
 The denture is attached to the implants with a clip-device, which promotes rigidity and stabilization of the denture.
-This essential preserves bone for the patient and promotes confidentce to speak, and chew foods.
+This essentially preserves bone for the patient and promotes confidentce to speak, and chew foods.